usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files-intro/step2/info.md

+&#127919; In this step you will ...

+* Learn Kubernetes basics (Ingress / Service / Pod)
+* Verify USP Core WAAP operator is installed and ready

 ### Kubernetes basics (Ingress / Service / Pod)

 Have a look at the Kubernetes Ingress / Service / Pod architecture: